Shlok1999/PrepareAI/README.md

 ## Project Description

-StudyAI aims to bridge the educational gap in IIT JEE preparation by leveraging technology to provide affordable, accessible, and high-quality study resources.
+StudyAI aims to bridge the educational gap in competitive exam preparation by leveraging technology to provide affordable, accessible, and high-quality study resources.
 The platform will use machine learning algorithms to offer personalized learning experiences, adaptive quizzing, and intelligent performance analysis.

 Key Features:
-1. Comprehensive question bank covering all IIT JEE topics
+1. Comprehensive question bank covering all competitive exam topics
 2. AI-powered topic modeling for precise question categorization
 3. Adaptive difficulty scaling based on user performance
 4. Personalized study plans and weak area identification